 The date would suggest Philadelphia to me too, but bringing this by ox cart would be no easy feat (the easier route was from Baltimore).
 The furniture industry in Pittsburgh got its start precisely because of the difficulty of traversing the mountains.

 There are similarities of shape, placement of carvings and a likeness in the shape of the door panels with the sideboard in the photo from our reader.
-That however could mean little more than the cabinetmakers had seen the same pattern book.
-The carvbing on the sideboard at the history center is much deeper than the one in the reader’s photo.
+That, however, could mean little more than the cabinetmakers had seen the same pattern book.
+The carving on the sideboard at the history center is much deeper than the one in the reader’s photo.